seongjoLee/apkrename/README.md

 # apkrename
-Rename package names of Android apks
+Rename package names of Android apks.
+This is **not** an Obfuscator, so internal structure and names of the package stay the same.
+Only the package name in `AndroidManifest.xml` is changed such that you can shorten package names in order to circumvent some restrictions, e.g. length of package names for logwrapper.

 # Dependencies
 - python3